Generalizable Deepfake Detection Based on Forgery-aware Layer Masking and Multi-artifact Subspace Decomposition: Experiments

-From the experimental results, it can be observed that when both $\mathcal{L}_{\text{orth}}$ and $\mathcal{L}_{\text{spec}}$ are jointly applied, the model achieves the best performance across all evaluation metrics.
-Compared with the setting that does not use either loss term, the average AUC improves by approximately 2\%, AP increases by about 1.2\%, and EER is reduced by around 1.8\%.
-These results indicate that the two subspace constraints exhibit strong complementarity during joint optimization, effectively enhancing both the model’s discriminative capability and training stability.
+\textbf{Effects of the Loss Terms.} To assess the contribution of each loss component, An ablation study is performed on the subspace orthogonality constraint $\mathcal{L}_{\text{orth}}$ and the spectral consistency constraint $\mathcal{L}_{\text{spec}}$.
+Specifically, one term is removed at a time while keeping the network architecture and training configuration strictly unchanged to ensure fair comparisons.
+We evaluate performance using AUC, AP, and EER, with complete results reported in Table~\ref{Loss ablation}.
+The results show that incorporating both $\mathcal{L}_{\text{orth}}$ and $\mathcal{L}_{\text{spec}}$ yields the best performance across all metrics.
+Compared to the variant without either term, the average AUC increases by approximately 2\%, AP improves by about 1.2\%, and EER decreases by roughly 1.8\%.
+These gains indicate that the two subspace constraints are synergistic under joint optimization, effectively enhancing discriminative capability and improving training stability.

-\textbf{Effect of the number of artifact subspaces $K$:} This experiment aims to analyze the impact of the number of artifact subspaces $K$ on model performance, thereby exploring the trade-off between subspace partition granularity and model capacity.
-Under the same training settings, we vary $K$ over \{1, 3, 5, 7, 9\} and conduct frame-level AUC evaluation across four cross-dataset scenarios.
-The experimental results are summarized in Table~\ref{artifact subspaces}.

-From the results, it can be observed that as $K$ increases, the model performance improves notably in the early stages.
-However, when $K > 5$, the overall performance tends to saturate or even slightly decline.
-When $K = 5$, the model achieves frame-level AUC scores of 0.895, 0.884, 0.844, and 0.948 on the CDF, DFDCP, DFDC, and DFD datasets, respectively, with an average performance of \textbf{0.893}, which is the best among all configurations.

-These observations indicate that a moderate partitioning of artifact subspaces helps enhance the model’s ability to capture diverse forgery artifacts, whereas an excessive number of subspaces may introduce redundant features and increase optimization difficulty, thereby negatively affecting overall generalization performance.
-Based on this analysis, we adopt $K = 5$ as the default setting in subsequent experiments to achieve a balanced trade-off between performance and computational efficiency.

-\textbf{Effect of the Number of Fine-Tuned Layers $m$ in the Selective Layer Mask:} This experiment aims to analyze the impact of the number of fine-tuned layers $m$ in the selective layer mask (SLM) strategy on model performance, thereby exploring the relationship between the depth of parameter updates and feature generalization capability.
-Under the same training settings, we set $m$ to \{1,4,16,48,96\} and conduct frame-level AUC evaluations across four cross-dataset scenarios, with the results summarized in Table~\ref{Selective Layer Mask}.

-The backbone network used in this study is CLIP ViT-L/14~\cite{Radford2021CLIP}, which consists of 24 Vision Transformer blocks.
-Each block contains a self-attention module, and each self-attention module includes four linear layers, resulting in a total of 96 linear layers that can be fine-tuned.
-When $m=96$, this setting is equivalent to fully fine-tuning all self-attention linear layers.